Log in

 A closeup of Western ironweed, Vernonia baldwinii, growing in full sun and moist soil on the edge of a pond.

-When I first discovered marsh fleabane on my property, I thought it was a similar plant, Western Ironweed (Vernonia baldwinii), which is another excellent plant for a pollinator garden that blooms early April to October.
+When I first discovered marsh fleabane on my property, I thought it was Western Ironweed (Vernonia baldwinii,) a similar plant and another excellent plant for a pollinator garden that blooms early April to October.
 Fleabane did not pass the smell test.
 As its Latin name suggests, marsh fleabane (P. odorata) releases an interesting fragrance.
 Some people call the plant sweetscent, although I do not find it very sweet smelling.
 Think flowery camphor.
 The scent is still somewhat pleasant, and it seems to draw in the pollinators.
 Mine is usually covered in bumble bees.
 It has a different growth habit depending on its location and resources, but it prefers habitats that are moist, hence the marsh in its name.
 I have found it grows quite well in most locations, although the colors are not as vibrant when grown in harder packed, drier soils and/or partial shade.
 It will grow in all light conditions: shade to full sun.
 It is pickier about having wet feet than bright light.

 Marsh fleabane is native perennial in Texas, although some sources will call it an annual in northern regions.
 It is a close relative of camphorweed, which explains the hint of camphor in its scent.
 It begins blooming from early summer through frost, so it is an excellent addition for both its beauty and utility.
 It is also deer resistant, so it may be a good choice for lower places that tend to stay moist.
 It also grows quite well over lateral lines!
 It will freely self-seed.